t1m0thyj/WinDynamicDesktop/README.md

 ## Getting Started

-The first time you run WinDynamicDesktop, it will automatically download the macOS Mojave wallpapers from [here](https://files.rb.gd/mojave_dynamic.zip) and extract them to your disk.
+The first time you run WinDynamicDesktop, it will automatically download the macOS Mojave wallpapers from [here](https://files.rb.gd/mojave_dynamic.zip) and [here](https://onedrive.live.com/download?cid=CC2E3BD0360C1775&resid=CC2E3BD0360C1775%21721&authkey=AK4kktXlvN1KJzQ) and extract them to your disk.
 I have not included the files directly in this repository for copyright reasons.
 If you want to select a different set of images, see the section below for how to do so.

 You will also need to input your location when running the program for the first time.
 This location is not used for any purpose other than to determine the times of sunrise and sunset where you live.